miquels/webdav-server-rs/README.md

 The built-in PAM client will add the client IP address to PAM requests.
-If the client IP adress is localhost (127/8 or ::1) then the content of the X-Real-IP header is used instead (if present) to allow for afore-mentioned frontend proxies.
+If the client IP adress is localhost (127/8 or ::1) then the content of the X-Forwarded-For header is used instead (if present) to allow for aforementioned frontend proxies.

 ## Copyright and License.